rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="DomHankle.png" style="width: 150px;">

-Hello, my name is Domenic Hankle and I am a Computer Science student here at ODU expected to graduate in the Fall of 2024.
+Domenic Hankle is a Computer Science student at ODU expected to graduate in the Fall of 2024.
-I currently work at an internship that specifically focuses on web app development for video surveillance software, but I really enjoy learning about graphics programming in OpenGL and the GLSL shading language.
-Some hobbies of mine include playing soccer and disc golf!
+He currently work at an internship that specifically focuses on web app development for video surveillance software, but also really enjoys learning about graphics programming in OpenGL and the GLSL shading language.
+Some hobbies of his include playing soccer and disc golf!

 <br>
 <br>